-Human evolution vs technological development: can we stay human?
+Human evolution vs technological development

 The rapid development of Artificial Intelligence is forcing people to continuously adapt to a new status quo.
 Are humans able to keep up or will we lose sight of who we are?